 Morisoli Vineyard is one of the iconic properties in this part of Rutherford which also includes neighboring Inglenook, J.J.
 Cohn (Scarecrow) and Phelps’ Banca Dorado Vineyard.

 Vines were originally planted on their property in the late 1880s and were then replanted between 1902 and 1908.
-The oldest vines on their property (perhaps in all of Rutherford) date from 1910 and are a 2-acre field blend of at least nine red varieties.
+The oldest vines on their property (perhaps in all of Rutherford) date from 1910 and are a 2-acre field blend located at the top of a rise of at least nine red varieties.
 In 2001 French ampeleographer, Jean Michel-Boursiquot and Director of Domaine Vassal, the world’s largest conservatory of grape varieties, walked Morisoli Vineyard and identified the following nine varieties: Alicante Bouschet, Carignan, Durif, Grand Noir de la Calamette, Muscat Hamburg, Negrette, Syrah, Valdiguié and Zinfandel.

 Domaine du Vassal, France